dhemery/cwd.dhemery.com/source/posts/2014-10-diagnostic-assertions.md

 # The Java _assert_ Statement

 Our example test
-espresses an assertion using a Java assertion statement:
+expresses an assertion using a Java assertion statement:

     assert item.text().equals("foo");